-Film, Documentary, Multi-Media Art Exhibition
+Film, Documentary, Multi-Media Art Experience

 “As individuals and as a society, we’re not dealing with the deeper issues.
 The Dark and The Wounded is about understanding and healing and looking at things we’ve been afraid to acknowledge.
 This is about facing reality, getting past the fear, and finding freedom.” -James Picard